Christopher Holloway Seasons 2003 - 2005

 Another ex-Captain and great friend, Paul Fleming looked the consummate 2nd row all the way.
 Tall, bald, cauliflower ears and a look which could wither flowers, he could win the ball from any lineout with his magnetic hands and then he would turn his back to the opposition, plant his feet, hold the ball out towards his forwards and expect us to do all the work from there on!
 But that was if he got going.
 During warmups and sometimes during the match, he’d come up to other players and demand that they punch him or slap him in the face to get his adrenalin flowing.
 After the match, he liked a drop of cider and a sing song, we compete for Alouette but he’d come out with The Warriors and wed all try and catch all 6ft4 of him as he launched off a table.

 The longest running Captain for 9 years in a row is Paul Devlin, a true Dubliner that lost his title after fleeing Down Under for a brief try at monogamy!
-Luckily he came to his senses and returned to The Lions Pack.
-A formidable 2nd row standing at 6ft 8in and 18 stone he continues to play with us today… son of pioneering Irish Celtic Rock band's frontman… author of our Lions Anthem together with Chris Holloway, it is in his blood to carry us on song after song.
+Luckily he came to his senses and returned to The Lions pack 3 months later.
+A formidable 2nd row standing at 6ft 8in and 18 stone he continues to play with us today, son of a pioneering Irish Celtic Rock band frontman and co-author of our Lions Anthem together with Chris Holloway, it is definetly in his blood to carry us on song after song!

 Currently we follow a Frenchman, (no comment), Monsieur Olivier Pla.

-A superb full back holding the club's try record every season for the last 10 years…. known amongst his enemies for a deadly sidestep in spite of his wobbly knee!
+A superb full back holding the club's try record every season for the last 10 years and known amongst his enemies for a deadly sidestep in spite of his wobbly reconstructed knee!